cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

-You should see the test failing in the test summary, and then see additional information about the failing test assertion when you explicitly run the test program. `avg-mfile-directed-test` is a kind of "smoke" test which is used to test the absolute most directed functionality of an implementation.
-We will also be doing extensive _directed testing_ and _random testing_.
-In directed testing, you explicitly use test assertions to test as many corner cases as possible.
-In random testing, you use random input values and compare the output to some golden "reference" implementation to hopefully catch bugs missed in your directed testing.
+You should see the test failing in the test summary, and then see additional information about the failing test assertion when you explicitly run the test program.

+The ECE 2400 course standard library provides `ECE2400_DEBUG`, a macro that allows you to print out extra information for debugging purposes.
+One advantage of using the debug macro over `printf` is that this macro incurs zero run time overhead in the evaluation build.
+Indeed, this macro is simply replaced with a semi-colon when the build type is specified as `eval`.
+That means the same implementation of your `sqrt` or `pow` function can be reused for evaluation purposes without removing all debugging `printf`s first.
+To use the debug macro, change file `avg.c` to look like this:

+    :::c
+    #include "avg.h"
+    #include "ece2400-stdlib.h"

+    int avg( int x, int y )
+    {
+      int sum = x + x;
+      ECE2400_DEBUG("sum is %d", sum);
+      return sum / 2;
+    }

+Next, change `CMakeLists.txt` to look like this:

+    :::cmake
+    cmake_minimum_required(VERSION 2.8)
+    enable_language(C)
+    enable_testing()

+    add_executable( avg-sfile avg-sfile.c )
+    add_executable( avg-mfile avg-mfile.c avg.c ece2400-stdlib.c )

+    add_executable( avg-mfile-directed-test avg-mfile-directed-test.c avg.c ece2400-stdlib.c )
+    add_test( avg-mfile-directed-test avg-mfile-directed-test )

+Since we are using utilities from the course standard library, we need to compile targets who depend on `avg.c` together with the implementation of the course library (line 6 and 8).
+Then rebuild and rerun the test like this:

+    :::bash
+    % cd ${HOME}/ece2400/sec3/src
+    % make avg-mfile-directed-test
+    % ./avg-mfile-directed-test
+    % ./avg-mfile-directed-test 1

+Note how the debug info is suppressed when you are not zooming into a specific test case.
+You should see a line starting with `[ -info- ]` in the output, which corresponds to the debug macro we added in `avg.c`.
+This info line tells us the sum of `x` and `y` is 20 instead of 30, and we should realize that we made a mistake while calculating the sum.

 !!! note "To-Do On Your Own"

+    In this to-do activity you will work on `avg-mfile-directed-test` to add one more test case.
 Add a second test case named `test_case_2_truncate` which explicitly tests situations where the average has to be truncated (e.g., the average of 10 and 15 is 12.5 which will be truncated to 12).
     Update the `main` function to call this new test case.
 Use CMake and CTest to rerun the tests.

 5. Using a Build Directory
 --------------------------------------------------------------------------